IidaKok/MyCalculator/README.md

 # Calculator App
-A simple calculator app for Android.
+The Calculator App is a basic Android application that provides a simple and user-friendly calculator interface for performing arithmetic operations.
+It is designed to be easy to use, making it suitable for everyday calculations.